-OUTPUTS are the quantifiable things we deliver to a outcomes for the communities we serve. chieve better Estimates 2018/19 Target 2019/20 Annual Target 19/20 All Fires 248 224 Site Information Risks and Hazards (SIRAH) 193 Accidental Dwelling Fires (ADF's) 56 61 Home Fire Safety Checks 4041 a Anti-Social Behaviour Fires (ASBs) 100 77 Hydrant Surveys 108 P Road Traffic Collisions (RTCs) 41 32 Waste & Fly Tipping 48 Q Deliberate Vehicle Fires 14 12 Seasonal Prevention Campaigns 4 Alert to Mobile 83.8% 95% Simple Operational Fire Safety Assessments 48 AFA in Non Domestic Premises 49 39 Prevention Talks 24 Domestic Smoke Alarm Actuations 157 173 Off Station Exercising 2
+OUTPUTS are the quantifiable things we deliver to achieve better outcomes for the communities we serve.

+Estimates 2018/19 Target 2019/20 Annual Target 19/20 All Fires 248 224 Site Information Risks and Hazards (SIRAH) 193 Accidental Dwelling Fires (ADF's) 56 61 Home Fire Safety Checks 4041 Anti-Social Behaviour Fires (ASBs) 100 77 Hydrant Surveys 108 Road Traffic Collisions (RTCs) 41 32 Waste & Fly Tipping 48 Deliberate Vehicle Fires 14 12 Seasonal Prevention Campaigns 4 Alert to Mobile 83.8% 95% Simple Operational Fire Safety Assessments 48 AFA in Non Domestic Premises 49 39 Prevention Talks 24 Domestic Smoke Alarm Actuations 157 173 Off Station Exercising 2
-The targets are based on 5 years performance data.

 We aim by the delivery of these outcomes to achieve reductions in death and injuries in our communities.

-Speke Community Fire Station Community Risk Management Plan 2019-20
+Speke Community Fire Station

-Excellent Operational Excellent Operational Excellent Prevention and Excellent People Preparedness Response Protection As a station we will; Complete all SSRI's due within the forthcoming year, utilising a risk based strategy.
-The SSRI's due for revisit will be split equally between the 4 watches and will be prioritised on risk category and due by date Complete all hydrant walks before the year end, maximising seasonal conditions to increase output during ighter dryer months.
+As a station we will:

+Complete all SSRI's due within the forthcoming year, utilising a risk based strategy.
+The SSRI's due for revisit will be split equally between the 4 watches and will be prioritised on risk category and due by date

+Complete all hydrant walks before the year end, maximising seasonal conditions to increase output during lighter dryer months.

 Maintain competencies by ensuring attendance of all personnel at core training, before expiry of competence.

 Arrange and complete 2 off site exercises, at known risks within the station area.
 (Airport & COMAH sites).

 Ensure 100% completion of monthly allocated Learnpro packages and SPA's.

 Strengthen links with the highest risks within the station area; Liverpool Airport, COMAH sites, Jaguar Landrover.

-As a Station we will; Complete daily training in line with the station training planner.
+As a Station we will:

+Complete daily training in line with the station training planner.

 Maintain core skills through 100% completion of SPA's.

 Attain minimum performance of 80% during quarterly audits.

 Maintain 95% against local performance indicators DR23 - Alert to mobile in 1.9 mins and TR08 - attendance to all life risk incidents within 10 mins.

 Promote a positive Health and Safety culture, to reduce Firefighter injuries and damage to Fire Appliances.
 Increased vigilance and completion of near miss reports where appropriate.

 Ensure correct use, maintenance and recording of all PPE.

-As a Station we will; Attain an increased output of HFSC's in our target groups, over 65's, utilising the status report, and realise a reduction in the status report by the year end.
+As a Station we will;

+Attain an increased output of HFSC's in our target groups, over 65's, utilising the status report, and realise a reduction in the status report by the year end.

 Increase the output of Waste and Fly tipping reports.

 Utilise the CRM risk routes to return to station regularly and where practicable.
-Reduce ASB fire through making links with community groups and partner agencies Strengthen links with DPM and Arson reduction manager to target known hotspots areas & support campaigns.
+Reduce ASB fire through making links with community groups and partner agencies

+Strengthen links with DPM and Arson reduction manager to target known hotspots areas & support campaigns.

 Ensure collection of Equality & Diversity information on all HFSC's.

 Ensure Simple Operational Fire Safety Assessments (SOFSA) list is reduced by the allotted target prior to the year end.

 Utilise the appraisal process to identify personal performance objectives and complete within the required timescale.

 Monitor welfare of individuals and maintain absence levels to the lowest possible level.

 Support management development to encourage career progression and promotion.

 Embed a positive Equality and Diversity culture across the station.

 Contribute proactively to increasing staff numbers across the station.

 Encourage and support the development of Service drivers as a priority.

 Make provision for interaction with youth engagement through the Prince's Trust

+OUTCOMES are the impact our actions have on the community such as reducing incidents.